sir-temi/pykuda/README.md

 ### Create Environmental variables

-After installation, the next thing is to create `.env` file where the environmental variables will be stored.
+After installation, the next thing is to create a `.env` file where the environmental variables will be stored.
 Five variables are to be set in the `.env` file, and they are shown in an example below.

 ```shell
 KUDA_KEY="Your Kuda Api Key"